The MVP Trap - Why Most Startups Build Too Much Too Soon

 How the misunderstanding of minimum viable product leads founders to waste months building the wrong thing.

-The Dangers of Over-Building
+The danger of over-building

-Business & Financial Consultant
+Business, Marketing, Operations & Financial Consultant

 Mobius